-During the late 1600s, a group of devout individuals led by Jakob Ammann broke away from the Swiss Mennonites, primarily over the lack of strict enforcement of Meidung, or shunning - excommunication of disobedient or negligent members.
-They also differed over other matters such as foot washing and the lack of rigid regulation of costume.
+During the late-1600s, a group of devout individuals led by Jakob Ammann broke away from the Swiss Mennonites, primarily over the lack of strict enforcement of meidung or shunning—an excommunication of disobedient or negligent members.
+Also, they differed over other matters such as foot washing and the lack of rigid regulation of costume.
 This group became known as the Amish and, to this day, still share most of the same beliefs as their Mennonite cousins.
 The distinction between the Amish and Mennonites is largely one of dress and manner of worship.

 Amish Settlements in America

-The first sizable group of Amish arrived in America around 1730 and settled near Lancaster County, Pennsylvania, as a result of William Penn's 'holy experiment' in religious tolerance.
+The first sizable group of Amish arrived in America around 1730 and settled near Lancaster County, Pennsylvania, as a result of William Penn's experiment in religious tolerance.

-By some estimates, there are as many as eight different orders within the Amish population, with the majority affiliated with one of five religious orders - Old Order Amish, New Order Amish, Andy Weaver Amish, Beachy Amish, and Swartzentruber Amish.
+By some estimates, there are as many as eight different orders within the Amish population, with the majority affiliated with one of five religious orders: Old Order Amish, New Order Amish, Andy Weaver Amish, Beachy Amish, and Swartzentruber Amish.
 These churches operate independently from each other with differences in how they practice their religion and conduct their daily lives.
-The Old Order Amish are the largest group and the Swartzentruber Amish, an offshoot of the Old Order, are the most conservative.
+The Old Order Amish are the largest group.
+The Swartzentruber Amish, an offshoot of the Old Order, are the most conservative.